Impact of Russia's invasion of Ukraine on the port of Rotterdam

 No, at the moment perishable goods are not covered by the sanctions and can be exported to Russia.

-The total (import/export) volume in 2020 was 85 million tonnes.
-Of these, 73% were shipped via the port of Rotterdam.
-The remaining volume was transported via other Dutch ports or other modalities.
+The total (import/export) volume between the Netherlands and Russia amounted to 85 million tonnes in 2020.
+Of that, 73% was shipped via the port of Rotterdam.
+The remaining volume was transported via other Dutch ports or other modes of transport.

 How much money is involved in these imports and exports?